Protein and Inhibitor Design

-X-ray crystallography is valuable tools for drug design and development as well as protein engineering for the improvement of biological research tools and biotechnology applications.
-We have several ongoing collaboration projects addressing these issues, including recently the structure determination of a snake toxin (α-corbatoxin, which inhibits the nicotinic acetylcholine receptor) bound to a peptide inhibitor identified by phage display.
+The combination of structural biology and generative AI methods (awarded the Chemistry Nobel Prize in 2024) is a powerful tool for drug design and protein engineering.
+We have several ongoing projects addressing these issues, including the structure determination of a snake toxin (α-corbatoxin, which inhibits the nicotinic acetylcholine receptor) bound to a peptide inhibitor identified by phage display.
 We are also part of a study for the development of an antibiotic targeting an essential enzyme in Mycobacterium tuberculosis, also involving the use crystallographic fragment screening.
-In addition, we have crystallized optimized proteins for biorthogonal labeling strategies as well as enzymes with an altered substrate spectrum with the goal to provide structural information for further development based on rational design.
+To improve biological research tools for biotechnology applications, we have crystallized optimized proteins and enzymes with an altered substrate spectrum with the goal to provide structural information for further development based on rational design.
+Recent efforts focus on the De novo design of "AI binders" as spatio-temporal probes for cellular GTPase activity.

 Lynagh et al. (2020)